ottobar/elm-on-phoenix-starter-app/README.md

   * [elm-brunch](https://github.com/madsflensted/elm-brunch) Brunch plugin to compile Elm code
   * [Bootstrap](https://getbootstrap.com) for styling and components
   * [Font Awesome](https://fontawesome.com) for icons
+  * [PostgreSQL](https://www.postgresql.org) for database (using `postgres` user)

+    By default, PostgreSQL sets up a superuser with username and password of "postgres".
+If you don’t have it configured this way, you can do so by running:

+        createdb postgres
+        psql postgres
+        CREATE USER postgres;
+        ALTER USER postgres PASSWORD 'postgres';
+        ALTER USER postgres WITH SUPERUSER;

 TODO:
   * Add [elm-test](https://github.com/elm-community/elm-test) to unit test Elm code